Skip to main content

 Protection Against Common Security Threats

-The Netdata agent is resilient against common security threats such as DDoS attacks and SQL injections.
-For DDoS, Netdata agent uses a fixed number of threads for processing requests, providing a cap on the resources that can be consumed.
+The Netdata Agent is resilient against common security threats such as DDoS attacks and SQL injections.
+For DDoS, the Agent uses a fixed number of threads for processing requests, providing a cap on the resources that can be consumed.
 It also automatically manages its memory to prevent over-utilization.
 SQL injections are prevented as nothing from the UI is passed back to the data collection plugins accessing databases.

 User Customizable Security Settings

-Netdata provides users with the flexibility to customize agent security settings.
-Users can configure TLS across the system, and the agent provides extensive access control lists on all its interfaces to limit access to its endpoints based on IP.
-Additionally, users can configure the CPU and Memory priority of Netdata agents.
+Netdata provides users with the flexibility to customize the Agent's security settings.
+Users can configure TLS across the system, and the Agent provides extensive access control lists on all its interfaces to limit access to its endpoints based on IP.
+Additionally, users can configure the CPU and Memory priority of Netdata Agents.

 Do you have any feedback for this page?
 If so, you can open a new issue on our netdata/learn repository.